Welcome to our apprenticeships

 You can find full details on available apprenticeships, including how to apply and the selection process, here on the LNER career site.
 Apprenticeship vacancies are advertised based on business demand, so we recommend registering an account and setting up job alerts to be notified as soon as new opportunities become available.

 No, you don’t need to already work for LNER to apply!
-Our apprenticeship vacancies are advertised on these pages and are open to external applicants – no prior rail experience required.
+Our apprenticeship vacancies are advertised on these pages and are open to external applicants.
+No prior rail experience required.

 LNER aims to retain apprentices in full-time roles after they qualify.
 While the majority of apprentices move into permanent positions, some roles may be advertised specifically as fixed-term.
 We recommend discussing any questions about long-term opportunities with the recruitment team during the application process.